Dangerous-property evidence board with maintenance, inspection, security video, lighting, and witness timeline items

 Negligent Security & Violent Crime

-If you were attacked, assaulted, or if a loved one was killed at an apartment complex or business, the crime may have been preventable.
+If you were attacked, assaulted, or if a loved one was killed at an apartment complex or business, the review should focus on what the owner knew, what security measures existed, and what records are available.
 We investigate:

 • History of Crime: Did the owner know about prior assaults on the property?